notkmhn/notkmhn.github.io/content/posts/2021-03-12-running-software-on-soho-router.md

 And we end up with a statically compiled binary version of nukedns at `target/armv7-unknown-linux-musleabi/release/nukedns`

-I then prepared a startup script which would launch `nukedns`, put them along with the `deny-list.txt` on a USB drive and plugged it into the router.
+I then prepared a startup script which would launch `nukedns`, put them along with the `denylist.txt` on a USB drive and plugged it into the router.
 After a router reboot and some configuration changes for the DNS servers on the router web interface, I was in the business of `NXDOMAIN`ing known advertising domain names on my home network, all without having to run an extra device, and maybe you can too!